Lucaterre/spacyfishing/README.md

 ## Recommendations

----

-If Entity-fishing is deployed locally or on specific server, specify the URL of the new Entity-fishing API in the config:
+If Entity-fishing is deployed locally or on specific server, specify the URL of the new Entity-fishing API endpoint in the config:

 ```
 nlp.add_pipe("entityfishing", config={"api_ef_base": "<api-endpoint>"})